-Nominations can be made by anyone who is involved in PACES – although self-nominations will not be accepted.
+Both UK and international recipients will be chosen from nominations which can be made by anyone who is involved in PACES – although self-nominations will not be accepted.
 Examples of individuals who can be nominated include centre support staff, medical professionals or volunteers who do not receive direct payment for their involvement.

-a.
-Overall contribution to PACES
+- Overall contribution to PACES

-b.
-Longstanding dedication to PACES
+- Longstanding dedication to PACES

-c.
-Contribution as a team player
+- Contribution as a team player

-d.
-Positive attitude in supporting PACES
+- Positive attitude in supporting PACES

-e.
-Supporting PACES in challenging circumstances
+- Supporting PACES in challenging circumstances

 The nomination form includes a section to provide examples of the nominee’s contribution.
 This statement, and the supporting statement provided by a senior college examiner, senior college administrator or the International Medical Director (IMD), will provide the basis for the judging panel’s decision.